usnistgov/xslt3-functions/directory-manifest/readme.md

 The XProc 3.0 application has been tested using [MorganaXProc-IIIse](http://xml-project.com) (version 1.1.3 atw) by Achim Berndzen.

-As open-source Java applications either of these can be downloaded and run; or XML Calabash may be run under Maven without prior download and configuration (see below).
+As open-source Java applications, either of these can be downloaded and run; or XML Calabash may be run under Maven without prior download and configuration (see below).

 ## Invocation